uniwebcms/site-builder/README.md

 - **Component Library Development**: If you're building Uniweb components, this provides the ideal testing environment.
 Create and test your libraries with real content before deploying them to production sites.

-- **Content-Focused Teams**: For teams who prefer working with markdown and Git, this provides a streamlined way to manage content without the overhead of a full CMS.
-Perfect for documentation sites, marketing pages, or any content-driven project.
+- **Content-Focused Teams**: For teams who prefer working directly with markdown and Git, this provides a streamlined way to manage content using familiar developer tools.

 - **Technical Testing and Prototyping**: Whether you're evaluating Uniweb for a project or prototyping a new design system, this starter gives you hands-on experience with the core concepts.